 The N.C.
-Wildlife Resources Commission is the state government agency created by the General Assembly in 1947 to conserve and sustain the state’s fish and wildlife resources through research, scientific management, wise use and public input.
-The Commission is the regulatory agency responsible for the enforcement of N.C. fishing, hunting, trapping and boating laws.
+Wildlife Resources Commission (NCWRC) is the state government agency created by the General Assembly in 1947 to conserve and sustain the state’s fish and wildlife resources through research, scientific management, wise use and public input.
+The NCWRC is the regulatory agency responsible for the enforcement of North Carolina’s fishing, hunting, trapping and boating laws.

-The sale of hunting and fishing licenses, federal grants and other receipts provide financial support of the agency.
-The Commission has an operational budget of approximately $65 million and employs more than 590 full-time staff across the state, including wildlife and fisheries biologists and technicians, wildlife law enforcement officers, wildlife educators, communication specialists, customer service, information technology and administrative professionals.
+The sale of hunting and fishing licenses, federal grants and other receipts provides financial support of the agency.
+The agency has an operational budget of approximately $85 million and employs approximately 650 full-time staff and 100 seasonal temporary staff across the state, including wildlife and fisheries biologists and technicians, wildlife law enforcement officers, wildlife educators, communication specialists, and customer service, information technology and administrative professionals.

 Given 2022 marks the agency's 75th anniversary, throughout the year we'll be highlighting significant agency accomplishments over the past 75 years.